olafrv/k8s/README.md

 You can modify the CPU and RAM values in the *Vagrant* file but the minimums are already set there as described before.

+If you use several kload* you should modify the *080_master_init.sh* accordingly before running *setup.sh*.
+For example, adding more etcd endpoints (e.g. kload2).

+Defining *"controlPlaneEndpoint:"* as *kload* is not possible, even if resolved from *kload1* and *kload2* via DNS, authentication will fail due to certificates not provisioned for *kload* hostname (at least with this scripts).

+Pod network CIDR (Subnet) is defined in the *080_master_init.sh*, you can change it to fit your needs.

 ## Create Cluster (Vagrant) - RECOMMENDED

 Clone the repo and setup the permissions: